Islam in Korea: 20th-century re-introduction

 During the Korean War, Turkey sent a large number of troops to aid South Korea under the United Nations command called the Turkish Brigade.
 In addition to their contributions on the battlefield, the Turks also aided in humanitarian work, helping to operate war-time schools for war orphans.
 Shortly after the war, some Turks who were stationed in South Korea as UN peacekeepers began preaching Islam to Koreans.
 Early converts established the Korea Muslim Society (한국이슬람협회) in 1955, at which time the first South Korean mosque was erected at Imun-dong.
 The Korea Muslim Society grew large enough to become the Korea Muslim Federation in 1967.

 Today

 Islam in North Korea

-The Pew Research Center estimated that there were 3,000 Muslims in North Korea in 2010, up from 1,000 in 1990.
+The Pew Research Center estimated that there were 3,000 Muslims in North Korea in 2010, up from 1,000 in 1990, mostly Indonesians.
 The Iranian embassy in Pyongyang hosts Ar-Rahman Mosque, the only mosque in the country.
-Some sources claim Muslims in North Korea are descendants of the Hui people.